What is Metamerism?

 Update!

-The new UltraView Light Booths contain a minimum of 8 light sources, including several store light LED options enabling products to be checked for colour under any light to prevent metamerism.
+Futureproof your product development by assessing colour under multiple LED settings.
+The new UltraView Light Booths contain a minimum of 8 light sources, including several store light LED options.
+Use to check products for colour under any light to prevent metamerism.

 Contact Adam on sales@verivide.com to find out more.